patrick-crawford/WEB422-Backup/notes/react-components-1.md

 <br>
 ```

-as this will actually cause an error and your component will not compile, due to the error **"Parsing error: Unterminated JSX contents"**.
+as this will actually cause a problem and your component will not compile, due to the error **"Parsing error: Unterminated JSX contents"**.
 Instead, you must use the "self-closing" syntax, ie:

 ```html
 <br />